-Founded in 1971, COA is part of the national aging services network and is a state-designated Area Agency on Aging, serving individuals across a 21-county region.
+Founded in 1971, COA is part of the national aging services network and is a state-designated Area Agency on Aging, serving individuals across a multi-county region.
+Our core service area includes Butler, Clermont, Clinton, Hamilton and Warren counties, with limited programming in Greene and Montgomery counties.
 One call to COA links people to the wide variety of agencies, information and programs that serve older adults, people with disabilities and their caregivers.

 As an Area Aging on Agency, we are responsible for planning, coordinating and administrating local, state and federally-funded programs and services for older adults, people with disabilities and caregivers in our planning and service area: Butler, Clermont, Clinton, Hamilton and Warren counties.

-Council on Aging’s mission is to enhance lives by assisting people to remain independent at home through a range of quality services.
+Council on Aging’s mission is to enhance lives by assisting people to remain independent through a range of quality services.

 With more than 40 years of experience, Council on Aging is...

 - A “front door” to information and resources, responding to more than 50,000 requests for information and referrals annually